What is an APRN? The Complete Guide to Advanced Practice Registered Nurses

 Nurse practitioners are one of the most popular and highly desired APRN degrees.
 Nurse practitioner duties include prescribing medications, examining patients, ordering diagnostic tests, diagnosing illnesses, and providing treatment.

-Salary: Nurse practitioners earn a median average annual salary of $121,610 in the United States, according to the U.S. Bureau of Labor Statistics as of May 2022, which places their income at more than double the average annual salary for all other occupations.
+Salary: According to the BLS, as of May 2023, nurse practitioners earn a median annual salary of $126,260, more than double the average annual salary for all other occupations.

 Certified Nurse Midwife